BorethDevid/BM/SUPABASE-SETUP.md

   created_at TIMESTAMPTZ DEFAULT NOW()
 );

+-- Create categories table
+CREATE TABLE categories (
+  id BIGSERIAL PRIMARY KEY,
+  name TEXT NOT NULL UNIQUE,
+  description TEXT,
+  created_at TIMESTAMPTZ DEFAULT NOW()
+);

 -- Enable Row Level Security
 ALTER TABLE products ENABLE ROW LEVEL SECURITY;
+ALTER TABLE categories ENABLE ROW LEVEL SECURITY;

--- Create a policy that allows all operations for now (for demo purposes) CREATE POLICY "Allow all operations on products" ON products FOR ALL USING (true);
+-- Create policies that allow all operations for now (for demo purposes) CREATE POLICY "Allow all operations on products" ON products FOR ALL USING (true);

+CREATE POLICY "Allow all operations on categories" ON categories FOR ALL USING (true);
 ```